Skip to main content

 • The loan typically does not have to be repaid until 6 months after the last surviving borrower dies, sells the home, or no longer uses the home as a primary residence.

-What is the downside of a reverse mortgage?
+What are the disadvantages of a reverse mortgage?

 A reverse mortgage can be a useful tool in ensuring a more secure retirement and staying in your home as you age.
-However, there are some drawbacks to consider.
+But there are some drawbacks to consider.
 Here are a few:

 1. There are fees involved.
 Although you receive payments with a reverse mortgage, it's not free.
 In addition to property taxes, maintenance, and other expenses, you may have to pay closing costs and servicing fees over the course of the loan.
 Some lenders also charge mortgage insurance premiums.
 The National Reverse Mortgage Lender Association (NRMLA) has a reverse mortgage calculator to help you get an idea of your costs.
 Fees vary by lender, so if you’re considering a reverse mortgage, be sure to shop around.